Discover Your Archetypes, And Transform to The Leader You Aspire to Be

 We will focus on playing with archetypes to discover when these patterns are serving you and allowing you to be “best self” and how to recognize when they might be shutting down communication.
 For example, the warrior archetype helps us to say no, to fight for ourselves, and to have boundaries; the Caregiver, to be generous and nurturing and, overall, a nice, caring person; and the Sage, to possess a continuing desire to learn and grow.
 Each also has a shadow side that we can learn to recognize and shift back toward the productive side: The Warrior may be ruthless; the Caregiver can be a suffering martyr; the Sage can be a dogmatist or ideologue

 When you realize you are the author of your own story, you are empowered to have greater control over your future direction.
 Finding your inner compass enables you to be successful maneuvering through changing surroundings.

-Behind our patterns of behavior are beliefs that encourage our actions.
+Behind our behaviors are beliefs that encourage our actions

 These beliefs show up as stories around what we value.
 They help us determine how we take in information and see the world around us.

 We have written these archetype descriptions on a personal level, so that you hear the voice of compassion for both yourself and others.
 There will be parts that seem true and parts that are not relevant.
 Our invitation is that you take what is valuable and let go of the rest.